-This course is designed for those who already know ancient Greek and wish to use this previous knowledge to accelerate their learning of modern Greek.
-The aim of the course is to present, within a short time, the basic structure of the language and a wide vocabulary in different fields of daily as well as academic life.
+This course is designed for beginners who already know ancient Greek and wish to use this previous knowledge to accelerate their learning of modern Greek.
+The aim of the course is to present, within a short time, the basic structure of the modern language and a wide vocabulary in different fields of daily as well as academic life.

 The course emphasizes all critical language skills (speaking, listening, reading and writing) and is appropriate for students preparing to take Modern Greek reading / translation exams.